albertogasparin/react-magnetic-di/README.md

 - Replaces dependencies at any depth of the React tree
 - Allows selective injection
 - Enforces separation of concerns, keeps your component API clean
-- Just uses Context, it does not mess up with React internals or require
+- Just uses Context, it does not mess up with React internals or modules/require

 ## Philosophy

-Dependency injection and component injection for testing purposes is not a new topic.
-Indeed, the ability to provide a custom implementation of a component/hook while testing or writing storybooks and examples it is extremely valuable.
+Dependency injection and component injection is not a new topic.
+Especially the ability to provide a custom implementation of a component/hook while testing or writing storybooks and examples it is extremely valuable. `react-magnetic-di` takes inspiration from decorators, and with a touch of Babel magic and React Context allows you to optionally override "marked" dependencies inside your components so you can swap implementations only when needed.

-A common pattern to solve this problem is injecting those "dependencies" via props or using mocking libraries at import/require level.
-Those approaches however have some of downsides, like leaking internal implementation details into the component's public API, being quite fragile or introducing additional typing complexity.

-`react-magnetic-di` takes inspiration from decorators, and with a touch of Babel magic and React Context allows you to optionally override such dependencies, with nearly-zero performance overhead while developing/testing (it's basically a function call and a map lookup) and it is fully removed (by default) on production builds.

 ## Usage